General Data Protection Regulation (GDPR)

 - All requests for consent must be separate from other terms and conditions It must be as easy for individuals to withdraw consent as it is to provide it.

 Individuals generally have more rights (see below) where an organisation relies on consent as a lawful basis.
-Existing consents will only be acceptable under the GDPR if they meet these new, stricter requirements.
+Existing consents will only be acceptable under the UK GDPR if they meet these new, stricter requirements.

 Transfer of data